IAmJonoBo/n00t/START HERE/PROJECT_ORCHESTRATION.md

 2. Populates metadata (status `proposed`, review date = today + 30 days).
 3. Registers the idea in `n00-cortex/data/catalog/projects.json`.
 4. Returns any downstream TODOs (e.g., missing GitHub project link).

+Once an idea or charter is ready for delivery work, run `project.recordJob --from idea-unified-onboarding-playbook` (or pass explicit metadata) to scaffold `n00-horizons/jobs/job-unified-onboarding-playbook/README.md` with status `queued`, migrate shared metadata, and register the job in the unified catalog.

 ---